abarreraaponte/deno-wasm/README.md

 ## tRPC Integration

-The `shared` directory contains the tRPC setup in `trpc.ts`.
+The `server` directory contains the tRPC setup in `trpc.ts`.
 This enables type-safe API calls between the frontend and backend.
 The `trpc.ts` file is directly imported by both the client and server packages, ensuring type consistency across the full stack.

 ## Environment Variables